Office chair casters.

 - The stem type and size should be the same as the old ones.

-- Twin-wheeled casters make movement easier with its roll and swivel function.
+- Twin-wheeled casters make movement easier with their roll and swivel function.

 - Single-wheeled casters are more solid and can carry heavier weights.